2023-environmental-bioinformatics/Lab-Differential_Expression/README.md

 # Lab_GeneExpression

-First, hop onto Poseidon, navigate into your user folder for the class, and make a new directory called `diffex` to play in for this lab.
-You don't need to copy anything from git - we will get a publicly-available example data set through R.
+First, hop onto Poseidon and clone this repo.
+All that's in it is this readme and a .yaml file to set up your conda environment - we will get a publicly-available example data set through R.

 Request some interactive space on the HPC:\
-`srun -p compute --time=01:00:00 --ntasks-per-node=1 --mem=10gb --pty bash`
+`srun -p compute --time=01:30:00 --ntasks-per-node=1 --mem=10gb --pty bash`

-Now, let's set up a conda environment to play in:
+Now, let's set up a conda environment to play in using the provided .yaml file.
+It can be especially complicated to install R in a conda environment, so I'm giving you a file (courtesy of Zac Tobias) that will let you work with R in a jupyter notebook.

 ```
-conda create --name lab_de
+conda env create -f
-conda activate lab_de
+conda activate RKernel
-conda config --add channels conda-forge
-conda config --set channel_priority strict
-conda install -c conda-forge r-base
-conda install -c anaconda jupyter
 ```

-This will install R in a conda environment.
 Nearly all gene expression analysis programs work in R, a higher-level coding language that is particularly good for statistics, data management, and plotting.
 Much like python, a lot of the good stuff in R is done through "add-on" modules for more specialized tasks.
 In R, these are called packages.

 *BONUS R factoid for baseball lovers: you can install the entire Sean Lahman Baseball Database in R if you want to try your hand at sabermetrics.
 The package is called `Lahman`, and it contains statistics from 1871-present.*